Who We Are

 - The Right Reverend Graham James, Lord Bishop of Norwich (Church of England)

-- The Reverend Michael Heaney, The Moderator of the Free Churches' Group
+- The Reverend Dr Hugh Osgood, The Moderator of the Free Churches' Group

 - Bishop Kallistos of Diokleia (Greek Orthodox Church)

 - Bishop Paul Hendricks (Roman Catholic Archdiocese of Southwark)

 - Professor Lord Desai of St Clement Danes

 - Abby Day, PhD; Senior Research Fellow, Department of Religious Studies, University of Kent; Visiting Research Fellow, Department of Geography, University of Sussex; Chair of the British Sociological Association, Sociology of Religion Study Group

 - Monsignor Peter Fleetwood; consultor to the Pontifical Council for Inter-religious Dialogue and priest of the Roman Catholic Archdiocese of Liverpool

 - Canon Dr Giles Fraser; Parish Priest at St Mary's Newington, Southwark and columnist for The Guardian